Al-Saqib/Checkers-with-AI/README.md

 ```

 ## Project Structure
-checkers.py: The main Python file containing the implementation of the Checkers game with the Minimax algorithm and Alpha-Beta Pruning.
+- checkers.py: The main Python file containing the implementation of the Checkers game with the Minimax algorithm and Alpha-Beta Pruning.
-report.pdf: The project report detailing the specifications, functionality, and challenges encountered during the development of the game.

 ## Features
 ### Gameplay